 The sky is slowly lightening outside my hotel room window.
 It’ll be a while before it can compete with the marquees on Times Square, which run all night and day with blazing neon and massive LED displays.
 One of the marquees is the iconic Coca-Cola sign.
 A while ago I noticed it wasn’t red and white, and wondered if gray and white were colors for the Witching Hour.
-Then I saw that inside the sign were animated workers doing whatever they had to do.
-I wondered how many people were awake to see it.
+Then I saw that “inside” the sign were animated workers doing amusing clean-up tasks.
+I wondered how many people were awake to see the fun.

 Just across the way from my window at least one floor of the building is a gym.
 There are rows of treadmills.
 Nobody using them right now.
 It’s all mesmerizing and wonderful.
 New York and there are still people on the streets.
 Some of them, however, are on their way to work, not still awake from the night before.

 It’s hard to sleep after you’ve been hugged by Kate Clinton.
 The other thing that’s hard – and other writers I know will agree – is thinking about a book that was the project before the project before the one you are working on.

 Thinking about a project from that long ago has driven away sleep as well.
 I’ve been thinking about The Kiss that Counted.
 I even read blogs here to remind me what I was doing when I wrote the book.
 I’m thinking about the book because earlier tonight (I haven’t yet slept, so it’s not “yesterday”) it became my second Lammy-winning lesbian romance novel.
 I feel a little bit Sally Field.
 (That I promptly won a third Lammy five minutes later for the joint project In Deep Waters 2 written with Radclyffe, put the entire evening into a different sphere of experience, especially after I got a second hug from Kate Clinton.)